jonas-45/JonasPotfolio/README.md

 <!--Future features -->
 ## Future features <a name="future-features"></a>
-.Javascript will be added to make the site more interractive .The contact form will be updated to accept user input and details will be sent to a database stored on a server.
+.The contact form will be updated to accept user input and details will be sent to a database stored on a server.
 .forms and buttons will be updated to submit information to server